Djokovic: Covid infection gave him vaccine exemption, lawyers say

 He is currently in immigration detention with a court challenge due on Monday.

+The case involving the world's top ranked tennis player has caused a huge outcry in Australia and made waves around the world.

-Djokovic, who has said he is opposed to vaccination, had been granted a medical exemption to play in the tournament in a decision that infuriated many Australians.
+Djokovic, who has said he is opposed to vaccination, had been granted a medical exemption to play in the tournament in a decision that infuriated many ordinary Australians.

+But the Serbian was dramatically denied entry on landing.
+On Wednesday, Australian Border Force (ABF) officials said the 34-year-old player had "failed to provide appropriate evidence" at Melbourne Airport.

+In court documents released on Saturday, Djokovic's lawyers said that 14 days after testing positive in December, the player "had not had a fever or respiratory symptoms of Covid-19 in the last 72 hours".